memgraph/starlink/blog-post/blog-post.md

 authors: Team Tolkien
 ---

-# Low Latency Routing in *Starlink* Satellite Network
+# Low Latency Routing in the *Starlink* Satellite Network
 ## Introduction
 Providing worldwide broadband internet is a popular problem **SpaceX** is currently pursuing with their ***Starlink*** project.
 The plan is to send thousands of satellites into Earth’s orbit which will provide thorough space coverage, as well as low latency transmission.